What is Friendsgiving?

 “Stuffed Turkey” invitation from Paperless Post Flyer.

 You can certainly freestyle your Friendsgiving, but we have some pointers on making it a success.
-Have drinks and apps at the ready when guests arrive—this’ll buy you time on any last-minute cooking or reheating, and kick things off on a fun note.
+Research festive thanksgiving or fall drinks and apps and have them ready when guests arrive—this’ll buy you time on any last-minute cooking or reheating, and kick things off on a fun note.
 Try a seasonal cocktail like spiked apple cider or mulled wine, or keep it simple with wine and beer so you don’t have to play bartender.